119 Niche Side Hustles to Help You Create New Income Streams

 #89: Pet Grooming

 People love their pets, but going through the hassle of grooming is often another thing entirely.
-Offer pet grooming services and you will have no shortage of cat and dog owners happy to pay for the help.
+Offer pet grooming services and you will have no shortage of cat and dog owners happy to pay for the help (and you can use our list of dog grooming business names to help brainstorm).

 #90: Pet Sitting